ibm-cloud-docs/containers/storage-utilities.md

             {: codeblock}

             `spec.containers.image`
-            :   The name of the image that you want to use.
+            :   The name of the image to use.
 To list available images in your {{site.data.keyword.registrylong_notm}} account, run `ibmcloud cr image-list`.

             `spec.containers.name`
-            :   The name of the container that you want to deploy to your cluster.
+            :   The name of the container to deploy to your cluster.

             `spec.containers.volumeMounts.mountPath`
             :   The absolute path of the directory to where the volume is mounted inside the container.
 Data that is written to the mount path is stored under the root directory in your physical block storage instance.
-If you want to share a volume between different apps, you can specify [volume sub paths](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath){: external} for each of your apps.
+To share a volume between different apps, you can specify [volume sub paths](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath){: external} for each of your apps.

             `spec.containers.volumeMounts.name`
             :   The name of the volume to mount to your pod.